More about Sacred Incense Jatoba resin

 Hymenaea courbaril is commonly called Jatoba.
-The roots and trunk yield a gum known as 'South American copal'.
+The roots and trunk yield a gum known as Animé from the French animated because there sometimes were many insects living in the resin.
 The gum forms hard lumps that become buried in the soil at the base of a tree.
+For harvesting sometimes the cut the trunk to help it oozing out.
 This gum has a multitude of uses, including as a varnish, but also for incense and local medicines.
 Traditionally Jatoba was used in local folk medicine as a cure-all, being especially useful for coughs.
-Indians in the Amazon also used the resin in magic rituals, love potions and in wedding ceremonies.
+Indigenous people in the Amazon also used the resin in magic rituals, love potions and in wedding ceremonies.
+It melts easily with heat and can even melt in the mouth.